DaviScheid/API-Rest-NestJs/README.md

 ## Description of the project

-This project is a REST API whith a simple CRUD and authorization logic using NestJs
+This project is a REST API with a simple CRUD and authorization logic using NestJs